Fodor's Expert Review Somerset Rural Life Museum

-Occupying a Victorian farmhouse and a 14th-century abbey tithe barn, this museum tells the story of life in Somerset.
-More than 90 feet in length, the barn once stored the one-tenth portion of the town's produce that was owed to the church.
-Exhibits illustrate 19th-century farming practices, and there's a cider-apple orchard nearby.
-Events designed for children take place most weekends during school holidays.
-Note that the museum will be closed for renovation until 2016.
-For a good walk, take the scenic footpath from the museum that leads up to the tor, a half mile east.
+Occupying a Victorian farmhouse and a 14th-century abbey tithe barn, this museum tells the story of life in Somerset throughout the ages.
+Exhibits in the six galleries illustrate farming practices and daily life in 19th century using sound recordings and projections as well as an array of tools and domestic objects.
+The barn, more than 90 feet in length, once stored the one-tenth portion of the town's produce that was owed to the church and now holds exhibitions.
+Soups and crusty sandwiches are available at the Grain Store Café, which has tables in the yard.
+There's also an apple cider orchard nearby.
+For a good walk, take the scenic footpath from the museum that leads up to the Tor, a half mile east.